 Following that, we'll go over Technical Analysis, which includes Charts and Candlesticks, Trends, Supports and Resistances, Chart Patterns, Volume, forex, and so on.

-It teaches guests how to identify and evaluate companies, calculate the risk of a stock purchase or trade, assess the proper entry and exit times for a stock, understand why markets move the way they do and choose the best trading style for your personal goals using the proper approach to financial planning.
+It teaches guests how to identify and evaluate companies, calculate the risk of a stock purchase or trade, assess the proper entry and exit times for a stock, understand why markets move the way they do and choose the best trading style for their personal goals using the proper approach to financial planning.

 Technical indicators such as Bollinger Bands, Relative Strength Index, and Average True Range are also discussed.